PrashantPKP/Random-choice-Picker-using-javascript/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 #### **Acknowledgments**
--Inspiration from various random choice picker tutorials online.
+- Inspiration from various random choice picker tutorials online.
-Thanks to all contributors and reviewers.
+- Thanks to all contributors and reviewers.